aflack143/laughing-beyond-frontend/README.md

 **_Silver_**:
 * Jokes Page
     * Search using radio buttons for 4 types of jokes (Random, General, Knock-Knock, Programming)
+    * Show/Hide all punchlines instead of individually
 * FunFacts Page
-    * User input number to display a random fact about that number
+    * User input number to display a random fact based on selected category
-    * User input month/day to display a random fact about that date in history

-**_Gold_**:
+**_Gold / Future Enhancement_**:
 * Jokes Page
     * Search box allowing to search for specific words in "setup" content (ie: road, array, cow, etc..)
     * Add a joke
+* FunFacts Page
+    * User input to display a random fact based on number/date selected
 * Quotes Page
     * Display a random Quotes with name of Author
     * Search Author for all quotes said by them.